00:00

 you can be completely poor and tired at any time and it would be fine, as long as happiness is over 1.

-right off the bat, you can gain happiness by sleeping, watching out of the window, painting or drinking. painting and drinking both require money.
+right off the bat, you can gain happiness by sleeping, looking out of the window, painting or drinking. painting and drinking both require money.

 you can only make money via working, and even then most of it is lost between the time you need to recover stamina between days. (ignoring the requirement for mashing, which makes it worse).